ibm-cloud-docs/solution-tutorials/satellite-tour.hidden.md

 1. Locate the {{site.data.keyword.loganalysislong_notm}} service instance marked as **Platform logs** for the region from which the {{site.data.keyword.satelliteshort}} location is managed.
 1. Click the **Open dashboard** link to access the {{site.data.keyword.satelliteshort}} location logs.
 1. Click on **Sources** in the top bar, select `satellite` under Hosts and click **Apply** to view only logs from {{site.data.keyword.satelliteshort}}.
 To check logs of a specific {{site.data.keyword.satelliteshort}} location, you can filter by setting the `Apps` to the {{site.data.keyword.satelliteshort}} location CRN.
 1. In the search box in the bottom of the view, enter `"conn_type: cloud"` and hit enter or return on your keyboard.
-You should see logs specific to the `Cloud` destination link endpoint including the NLU link endpoint. _Run the application and analyze text a couple of times to see more logs._
+You should see logs specific to the `Cloud` destination link endpoint including the NLU link endpoint. _Launch the application and analyze text a couple of times to see more logs._

    By default, three types of logs are automatically generated for your {{site.data.keyword.satelliteshort}} location: R00XX-level error messages, the status of whether resource deployment to the location is enabled, and the status of {{site.data.keyword.satelliteshort}} Link.
 Refer to [Logging for {{site.data.keyword.satelliteshort}}](https://{DomainName}/docs/satellite?topic=satellite-health) for details on how to analyze logs.
    {: tip}